Requirements¶

 > docker pull combinelab/salmon

-Requirements for Building from Source#
+Requirements for Building from Source¶

-• CMake.
+CMake 3.24 or newer.
 Salmon uses the CMake build system to check, fetch and install dependencies, and to compile and install Salmon.
 CMake is available for all major platforms (though Salmon is currently unsupported on Windows.)

 After downloading the Salmon source distribution and unpacking it, change into the top-level directory: